-The Company declared and paid cash dividends of \$0.20 per common share during each quarter of 2020, totaling an aggregate of \$9.1 million.
-The following table summarizes the Company's cash dividend activity during 2019 (in thousands, except per share data):
+The Company declared and paid cash dividends of \$0.20 per common share during each quarter of 2021 and 2020, totaling an aggregate of \$9.1 million each year.
+Declaration and payment of any future dividends on shares of common stock will be at the sole discretion of the Company's Board of Directors.